nazrinyusnaidi/testreactexpress/README.md

 ```
 { "message": "API test succeeded!" }
 ```
+*NOTE: Press ctrl + C to close your backend server*

-12. Open src/configs and create a file named db.config.js; this will contain your db connection credentials.
+12. Open src/configs and create a file named db.config.js under this folder; this will contain your db connection credentials.
 File content will look like this:
 ```
 const config = {
   db: {